iifl-logo

 (xiii) In our opinion and according to the information and explanations given to us the Company is in compliance with Section 177 and 188 of the Companies Act, 2013, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards.

-(xvii) The Company has incurred cash losses amounting to Rs.
-1,678 million during the financial year covered by our audit (excluding write off of inventories and related GST inputs amounting to Rs.
-1,211 million which were acquired/spent in earlier years) and Rs.
-3,618 million in the immediately preceding financial year.
+(xvii) The Company has not incurred any cash losses in the financial year covered by our audit but had incurred cash losses amounting to 1,678 million in the immediately preceding financial year.

 (xviii) There has been no resignation of the statutory auditors of the Company during the year.